ServerMod/MultiAdmin/README.md

 * servers/SecondServer/config.txt

 If you dont want a server to autolaunch place a blank file with no extension named "manual" in the server folder.

+## Single Server
+If you only want a single server and just want the other features, have a single folder under servers.

 Place any suggestions/problems in issues!